 Diamond is currently the best medium-energy x-ray source in the world and is optimised to produce x-rays with energies between 100 electron volts (soft x-rays) and 20,000 electron volts (hard x-rays).
 In addition, Diamond also provides a good source of x-rays up to 100,000 electron volts.

 Applicants wishing to make use of DIAMOND should contact the Diamond User Office for details of how to apply for beamtime.
-Guidance is also available in the BBSRC Grants guide (see related links) and in the Je-S help notes (see external links).
+Guidance is also available in the BBSRC grants guide (see downloads) and in the Je-S help notes (see external links).

 Other synchrotron sources